d4rkr0n1n/spring-boot-play/README.md

 - [x] Refactor HTML templates
 - [x] Change naming conventions
 - [x] Separate folder for frontend to be created
+- [x] Separate folder for backend to be created

 ### Work in Progress

-- [ ] Separate folder for backend to be created
+- [ ] Connect backend with frontend

 ## Future Plans